How does alcohol affect your sleep?

-The new study may shed light on earlier work by the same researchers that found that after extended periods of frequent drinking, subjects would fall asleep as expected, but would wake within a few hours and be unable to fall back asleep.
+The study may shed light on earlier work by the same researchers that found that after extended periods of frequent drinking, subjects would fall asleep as expected, but would wake within a few hours and be unable to fall back asleep.

 “If you are having a tough time sleeping, due to stress or whatever, drinking alcohol to relax before bed isn’t a good solution, in fact, it can worsen insomnia,” says Dr. Yelena Tumashova, a sleep medicine specialist at Advocate Lutheran General Hospital in Park Ridge, Ill.

 Instead, try relaxation techniques such as turning off electronics, reading a book and getting in some physical activity during the week, she says.

 Alcohol impacts moderate drinkers who do not binge drink, too.

 According to the Dietary Guidelines for Americans, moderate alcohol consumption is defined as having one to two drinks per day.
 This definition refers to the amount consumed on any single day and is not intended as an average over several days.